creme332/codewars-stats-visualiser/README.md

 # Future work #
 - [ ] Extract streaks data (most in a single day, most in a single week, most consecutive days)
 - [ ] Extract first and last completed date for each language
-- Visualise completed kata vs language
+- [ ]Visualise completed kata vs language
-- [ ] Fix glitch in interactive pie chart (sloppy animation because of size of pies is not constant)
+- [ ] Fix glitch in interactive pie chart (sloppy animation because of small lines representing small % emerging from pie chart)
+- [ ] Login to extract solution votes, ...